Find Affordable College Courses

 69 Yearly Graduations

 University of Pennsylvania comes in at #3 on our list of the most popular colleges offering master's degrees in international studies.
 Each year, around 26,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,652 per year, while in-state graduate students, on average, pay $38,732 per year.
-The international studies program at University of Pennsylvania awarded 69 master's degrees during the 2020-2021 school year.
-Around 36% of these students were from an underrepresented racial-ethnic group, and 39% were women.
+The average in-state tuition for full-time undergraduates is $58,620 per year, while in-state graduate students, on average, pay $41,544 per year.
+During the most recent year for which we have data, 69 people received their master's degree in international studies from UPenn.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+University of Pennsylvania international studies graduates who receive their master's degree go on to jobs earning a median salary of $53,017.

 60 Yearly Graduations

 The 4th most popular school in the country for international studies majors who are seeking their master's degree is Northeastern University Professional Advancement Network.
 Each year, around 11,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,984 per year, while in-state graduate students, on average, pay $22,866 per year.
-During the 2020-2021 academic year, 60 people received their master's degree in international studies from Northeastern University Professional Advancement Network.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $48,464 per year, while in-state graduate students, on average, pay $25,088 per year.
+During the most recent year for which we have data, 60 people received their master's degree in international studies from Northeastern University Professional Advancement Network.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+Northeastern University Professional Advancement Network international studies graduates who receive their master's degree go on to jobs earning a median salary of $53,017.

 56 Yearly Graduations

 Florida International University is the 5th most popular school in the nation for students seeking a master's degree in international studies.
 Each year, around 58,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-During the 2020-2021 academic year, 56 people received their master's degree in international studies from FIU.
-About 63% of this group were women, and 88% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 56 people received their master's degree in international studies from FIU.
+About 71% of this group were women, and 84% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in international studies at Florida International University make a median salary of 53,017.

 #6